AFx3/AFx3.github.io/index.md

 # About

+Bachelor in “Computer Systems and Network Security” at “Università degli Studi di Milano”, with a particular focus on cybersecurity.

+Master in Computer Science at “Università di Pisa”, with majors: ICT Solutions Architect, with the master thesis: "Taint Analysis for Detecting Memory Issues in Multi-language Programs."

+Teaching assistant for the M.Sc. courses “Advanced Software Engineering and “Mobile and Cyber-Physical Systems”.

-I am a first-year PhD student at the IMT School for Advanced Studies Lucca, enrolled in the Systems Science PhD program (Software Quality track), member of the SySMA research unit.
+Since November 2024, PhD student at the "IMT School for Advanced Studies Lucca", enrolled in the Systems Science - Software Quality track, supervisors Letterio Galletta and Pierpaolo
-My research interests lie in formal methods and software security.
-My current research work centers on static analysis techniques for detecting bugs in multi-language software.
-In particular, Rust programs interacting with potentially unsafe code (like C/C++).
+Degano.
+Memober of the SySMA research unit.

 ---

+# Current research

+My current research work centers on static analysis techniques for detecting memory bugs in multi-language software.
+In particular, Rust programs interacting with potentially unsafe foreign code (i.e.: C/C++) exploiting the Abstract Interpretation theory.

+---
-# Past conferences/talks
+# Conferences/talks

 ITASEC & SERICS JOINT NATIONAL CONFERENCE ON CYBERSECURITY - Bologna (IT), Plesso Belmeloro - Via B. Andreatta, 8 ROOM F - February 05, 2025 - 11:10 am - Preliminary paper work, *Detecting Memory Errors in Rust Programs Including Unsafe Foreign Code* - *Andrea Franceschi, Letterio Galletta and Pierpaolo Degano*
 # [Link](https://itasec.it/)